-As of December 31, 2018, the Company had federal and state net operating loss carryforwards of approximately \$24.1 million and \$24.1 million, respectively.
-The federal and state net operating loss carryforwards that were generated prior to 2018 will begin to expire, if not utilized, by 2033.
+As of December 31, 2019, the Company had federal and state net operating loss carryforwards of approximately \$49.9 million and \$50.2 million, respectively.
+The federal net operating loss carryforwards included in the foregoing totals that were generated prior to 2018 (federal of approximately \$6.9 million) will begin to expire, if not utilized, by 2033.
 Under the 2017 federal income tax law changes, federal net operating losses incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited.
-Utilization of the net operating loss carryforwards may be subject to an annual limitation according to Section 382 of the Internal Revenue Code of 1986 as amended, and similar provisions.
+In addition, under Section 382 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards may be limited.

-As of December 31, 2018, the Company has uncertain tax positions related to federal and state income credits for its research and development activities.
-The total amount of unrecognized tax benefits was \$0.1 million as of December 31, 2018 and 2017.
+As of December 31, 2019 and 2018, the Company has uncertain tax positions related to federal and state income credits for its research and development activities.
+The total amount of unrecognized tax benefits was \$1.5 million and \$0.1 million as of December 31, 2019 and 2018.
 The Company will recognize interest and penalties, if any, related to uncertain tax positions in income tax expense.
-As of December 31, 2018, the Company had no accrued interest or penalties related to uncertain tax positions and no amounts have been recognized in the Company's statement of operations.
+As of December 31, 2019 and 2018, the Company had no accrued interest or penalties related to uncertain tax positions and no amounts have been recognized in the Company's statement of operations.
 The Company does not anticipate a material change to unrecognized tax benefits in the next twelve months.

-The 2015 and subsequent federal and state tax years for the Company remain open for the assessment of income taxes.
+The 2016 and subsequent federal and state tax years for the Company remain open for the assessment of income taxes.

-Note 10-Selected Quarterly Financial Data (Unaudited)
+Note 12-Selected Quarterly Financial Data (Unaudited)